 Advanced Fertility Monitoring

 Traditional methods of tracking ovulation, such as basal body temperature (BBT) charting and ovulation predictor kits (OPKs), are still widely used, but advancements in technology have introduced more sophisticated tools.
-Wearable fertility trackers like Ava and Tempdrop monitor physiological parameters such as resting pulse rate, breathing rate, and body temperature to predict the fertile window with greater accuracy.
-These devices provide personalized insights and reduce the guesswork involved in timing intercourse.
+Practically speaking, wearable fertility trackers like Ava and Tempdrop monitor physiological parameters such as resting pulse rate, breathing rate, and body temperature to predict the fertile window with greater accuracy.
+These devices provide personalized insights and reduce the guesswork involved in timing intercourse Turns out it matters..

 Another trend is the use of digital hormone monitoring systems like Clearblue Fertility Monitor, which tracks both estrogen and luteinizing hormone (LH) levels to identify the days with the highest likelihood of conception.
 These monitors offer a more comprehensive picture of hormonal changes throughout the cycle, helping couples pinpoint the optimal time to try for a baby.